naborlozada/Sequenzanalyse-und-Genomik-Leipzig/phylogenetics/readme.txt

             - The original alignment file in phylip format.
             - Reconstructed of the best ML tree (simple DIR).
 All RAxML outputs and the renamed tree with the corresping gene taxa.
             - Reconstructed of the best ML tree and 100 boopstrapped ML trees (bootstraps DIR).
 All best ML tree and the bootstrapped tree.
-Three additional files: 1) labels for the leaves to rename the tree, (the corresping gene taxa),
+Three additional files:
+                    1) labels for the leaves to rename the tree, (the corresping gene taxa),
                     2) the 'outtree' produced by Phylip (the consensus tree), and
                     3) the renamed 'outtree' tree *.new_labels.tree

   2) Case 2 (only trees): the subunit C of the ATPase found to be product of HGT in Archaea.
 Files:
             - The original alignment file in phylip format.
             - Reconstructed of the best ML tree (simple DIR).
 Reconstructed of the bestTree, the final ML tree found by RAxML, and the renamed leaves of the tree (the corresping gene taxa).
             - Reconstructed of 100 ML trees by RAxML (bootstraps DIR).
 Three additional files:
                     1) labels for the leaves to rename the leaves of the  tree (the corresping gene taxa),
                     2) the 'outtree' produced by Phylip (the consensus tree), and
                     3) the renamed 'outtree' tree *.new_labels.tree

-  3) Case 3 (parametric analysis): Recent HGT reported by Lawrence and Ochman in E. coli.
-            - CDS analyzed with multiple genomic indices (using codonw).
-            - Figures in PDF format illustrating the intersection between CAI vs GC% or GC3s vs GC%.
-            - R files (*.RData) sessions (saved to reproduced the results).

  Reference:
     * Case 1: Nature 517:77-80 (2015).
     * Case 2: Bioinformatics 26(12):1473-6 (2010).
-    * Case 3: J. Mol.
-Evol.
-44: 383-397 (1994).